Check if a change affects your JSA

 Changes to your savings

-If you get income-based JSA and your savings were £16,000 or less when you started claiming, tell the DWP if they go up to more than £16,000.
+If you get income-based JSA and you have savings between £6,000 and £16,000, tell the DWP if they go up or down.
 This includes any savings your partner has.

 Changes to do with your home and family